Killing of Joyce Chiang: Disappearance and death

 On January 9, 1999, the day of Chiang's disappearance, she had met with several friends for a movie and dinner, and one of those friends offered her a ride home.
 Chiang asked her friend to make one quick stop at the Starbucks at the intersection of Connecticut Avenue NW and R Street NW.
 Chiang told her friend that she would walk the four blocks home from the coffee shop, but she never made it to her apartment.
 Her brother Roger was her roommate and reported her missing.
 Because Chiang was a federal employee, the FBI took the lead in investigating the case.

 A couple walking through Anacostia Park the next day found Chiang's billfold and turned it in to park police, who filed it in the park's lost and found.
 Four days later, the couple recognized Chiang's photo in media coverage and alerted the FBI, who arranged a search of the park and discovered her apartment keys, video and grocery cards, and gloves.
 The jacket in which Chiang was last seen was also found, torn down the back.

 During the three-month span in which she was missing, a candlelight vigil was held every Saturday night in Dupont Circle.
 Her brother Roger was instrumental in several televised and print appeals for more information on her case and disappearance.

 Three months after the disappearance and 8 mi away, a canoeist on the Potomac River found a badly decomposed body later identified through DNA analysis as Chiang's.
 The cause of death could not be determined, and for more than 12 years it was considered a cold case.

-In 2001, at the height of the media frenzy surrounding the disappearance of Chandra Levy, police had attempted to defrock a serial killer theory by stating that Chiang had committed suicide.
-Chiang's family turned to the media to dispel that notion.
-In January 2011, WTTG-Fox 5 reported that the police had solved Chiang's murder, identifying two suspects who had attempted to rob her on the night she disappeared.